Prior Surname Meaning, History & Origin

 - Richard Pryor was a manic American comedian, actor, writer and social critic of the 1970’s and 1980’s.

-Select Prior Numbers Today
+Prior and Pryor Numbers Today

-- 16,000 in the UK (most numerous
+- 16,000 in the UK (most numerous in London)

 - 10,000 in America (most numerous in Texas)